Oscar winners 2018: The list

 Sally Hawkins, "The Shape of Water"

-Frances McDormand, "Three Billboards Outside Ebbing, Missouri"
+Frances McDormand, "Three Billboards Outside Ebbing, Missouri" *WINNER

 Margot Robbie, "I, Tonya"